scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/remove-seed.rst

 This procedure describes how to remove a seed node from the seed list.

 .. note::
    The seed concept in gossip has been removed.
-Starting with Scylla Open Source 4.3 and Scylla Enterprise 2021.1, a seed node is only used by a new node during startup to learn about the cluster topology.
+Starting with ScyllaDB Open Source 4.3 and ScyllaDB Enterprise 2021.1, a seed node is only used by a new node during startup to learn about the cluster topology.
 As a result, you only need to configure one seed node in a node's ``scylla.yaml`` file.